 A second location for Cedar Rapids Prep, a local charter school, is being planned for the former GoDaddy building in Hiawatha.

-The Hiawatha City Council is slated to consider a rezoning request for the site at its meeting tonight (Wednesday).
+The Hiawatha City Council voted unanimously to approve a rezoning request for the new school at its meeting Wednesday night, May 17.
 The city’s Planning and Zoning Commission recommended approval of the request at their meeting Dec.
 15.

 James Troupis, chief of schools for Opportunity Education, the company that operates Cedar Rapids Prep, said plans call for a new school facility for grades 3-8, with a capacity of about 600 students and 30 staff members, in the 74,000-square-foot former GoDaddy building at 1 Parsons Drive in Hiawatha, which was vacated when GoDaddy moved its operations to downtown Cedar Rapids in 2023.